What’s the purpose of an Alaska Registered Agent?

 The Registered Agent must have a physical address in Alaska (PO Boxes are not allowed).

 The Registered Agent should be available during normal business hours in case any Service of Process arrives.
-Service of Process includes delivery of documents such as complaints, summons, and/or subpoenas.
+Service of Process for an LLC includes delivery of documents such as complaints, summons, and/or subpoenas.

 Who Can Be Your Registered Agent in Alaska?